cloudposse/docs/content/fundamentals/concepts.md

 Geodesic is a DevOps Linux Distribution packaged as a Docker image that provides users the ability to utilize atmos, terraform, kubectl, helmfile, AWS CLI, and many other popular tools that compromise the SweetOps methodology without having to invoke a dozen `install` commands to get started.
 It's intended to be used as an interactive cloud automation shell, a base image, or in CI / CD scripting to ensure that all systems are running the same set of versioned, easily accessible tools.

 <!-- TODO: Link to How-to on "Using Geodesic" once created. -->

+## Vendoring

+Vendoring is a strategy of importing external dependencies into a local source tree or VCS.
+Many languages (e.g. NodeJS) support the concept.
+However, there are many other tools which do not address how to do vendoring.

+There are a few reasons to do vendoring.
+Sometimes the tools we use do not support importing external sources.
+Other times, we need to make sure to have full-control over the the lifecycle or versioning of some code in case the external dependencies go away.

+Our current approach to vendoring of thirdparty software dependencies is to use [vendir](https://github.com/vmware-tanzu/carvel-vendir) when needed.

+Example use-cases for Vendoring:

+1. Terraform is one situation where it’s needed.
+While terraform supports child modules pulled from remote sources, components (aka root modules) cannot be pulled from remotes.
+1. GitHub Actions do not currently support importing remote workflows.
+Using `vendir` we can easily import remote workflows.

+## Generators

+Generators in SweetOps are the pattern of producing code or configuration when existing tools have shortcomings that cannot be addressed through standard IaC.
+This is best explained through our use-cases for generators today:

+1. In order to deploy AWS Config rules to every region enabled in an AWS Account, we need to specify a provider block and consume a compliance child module for each region.
+Unfortunately, [Terraform does not currently support the ability loop over providers](https://github.com/hashicorp/terraform/issues/19932), which results in needing to manually create these provider blocks for each region that we're targeting.
+On top of that, not every organization uses the same types of accounts so a hardcoded solution is not easily shared.
+Therefore, to avoid tedious manual work we use the generator pattern to create the `.tf` files which specify a provider block for each module and the corresponding AWS Config child module.
+1. Many tools for AWS work best when profiles have been configured in the AWS Configuration file (`~/.aws/config`).
+If we’re working with dozens of accounts, keeping this file current on each developer's machine is error prone and tedious.
+Therefore we use a generator to build this configuration based on the accounts enabled.
+1. Terraform backends do not support interpolation.
+Therefore, we define the backend configuration in our YAML stack configuration and use `atmos` as our generator to build the backend configuration files for all components.